 Check out the links to the left for information on how the park manages its resources on behalf of its owners.
 The public involvement page has links to all issues currently requesting public comments.
 Click here to visit the Park News page and see the 2011 State of the Park Report.

 For information on specific areas or problems related to park management:

 Jean Lafitte is part of the National Park Service within the Department of the Interior.
-Today there are nearly 400 units in the national park system, each representing some nationally significant aspect of America's natural or cultural heritage.
+Today there are over 400 units in the national park system, each representing some nationally significant aspect of America's natural or cultural heritage.

 Did You Know?